laurent-martin/aspera-api-examples/web/README.md

 - Aspera Transfer token (a string that starts with either `ATM` or `ATB` and ends with the same letters reverse)
 - an OAuth 2.0 bearer token (a string that begins with `Bearer`)
+- a Basic token (a string that begins with `Basic`, mainly for testing purpose, available only with access keys)

 In this example, the transfer spec is build either: